 However, it has recently been discovered that the new 7nm Vega 20 cards will use AMD’s xGMI feature – a peer-to-peer interconnect built form the foundations of Infinity Fabric – which can offer GPU bandwidth higher than PCIe 3.0, rivalling Nvidia’s NVLink.
 Nvidia also bought its high-end workstation-class GPU link technology to the RTX 20-series graphics cards.

-The 7nm Vega is for an Instinct, machine-learning card, so not a gaming GPU, but if we see anything linking Navi to xGMI in the future we’ll know that AMD is doubling down on multi-GPU.
+If we see anything linking Navi to xGMI in the future we’ll know that AMD is doubling down on multi-GPU.
 And it has said that multi-GPU compute is one of its aims for the future of Radeon Rays, it’s own real-time ray tracing solution…

 At least in the memory department we’re a little more sure of what to expect.
 Wang confirmed to us at Computex 2018 that AMD would be approaching gamers graphics cards with a focus on the most cost-effective and best performing memory for that segment – and that has to be GDDR6 memory right now.